Electronegativity is the ability of an atom to attract the shared electron pair towards itself in a covalent bond.

 In sp3 hybridization, we have 25% s-character

 In sp2 hybridization ,we have 33.3% s-character

 In sp hybridization, we have 50% s-character

 sp3 < sp2 < sp

 Multiplicity of a bond :

-In case of single ,double and triple covalent bond , the electronegativity value of :
+In the case of single, double and triple covalent bonds, the electronegativity value of :

 single bond < double bond < triple bond